Growing up is never easy–especially during your teenage years. But what happens to the teens who are also battling depression?

 - Making risky, dangerous or self-harming choices

-For those who have never experienced depression before, it makes sense why they might think like this.
+For those who have never experienced depression, this mentality makes sense.
 But in reality, depression can affect anyone–no matter what their life may look like on the outside.

-In fact, the American Psychological Association (APA) discovered teens from wealthy families are actually at a higher risk for depression than other economic classes due to a heavy pressure to succeed and to appear “perfect” in the eyes of others and within their own family.
+The American Psychological Association (APA) discovered teens from wealthy families are actually at a higher risk for depression than other economic classes due to heavy pressure to succeed and to appear “perfect” in the eyes of others and within their own family.

-However, there are many factors that go into why a teen might be experiencing depression.
-For some, an imbalance of hormones or a family history of the disorder can play a large role.
+However, there are many factors that explain why a teen might be experiencing depression.
+For some, an imbalance of hormones or a family history of the disorder can play a significant role.
 For other teens, the stressor can be related to their circumstances or a past traumatic event never properly dealt with.

-Just remember, you never know what deeper issues a teen might be dealing with until you take the time to look.
+Just remember, you never know what deeper issues a teen might be dealing with until you take the time to investigate.

 While it’s true that depression affects both sexes, studies have found that depression actually tends to affect girls more than boys during adolescence.
-To give a clearer picture of this, Pew Research discovered an alarming statistic that one-in-five teenage girls suffer from the disorder.
+To give a clearer picture, Pew Research discovered an alarming statistic that one-in-five teenage girls suffer from the disorder.

 But why are girls more at risk?